 Renal oncocytomas are relatively benign renal tumors.
 The main clinical importance of this lesion is the difficulty in pre-operatively distinguishing it from renal cell carcinomas, as epidemiology, presentation, imaging and even histology can be very similar.

 Renal oncocytosis, also known as renal oncocytomatosis, is the presence of many concurrent renal oncocytomas with or without renal cell carcinomas.
 Typically a dominant larger tumor is present, with bilateral innumerable smaller tumors.
 Sometimes renal failure may develop 1.

 Renal osteodystrophy (ROD), also known as uremic osteopathy, is the constellation of musculoskeletal abnormalities that occur in patients with chronic renal failure, due to concurrent and superimposed:

-Papillary adenoma of the kidney is a benign renal neoplasm arising from the renal tubular epithelium and almost always located within the cortex.
-It falls under the general category of renal adenomas and is considered one of the commonest of renal epithelial neoplasms.
+Papillary adenomas of the kidney are benign renal neoplasms arising from the renal tubular epithelium and almost always located within the cortex.
+They fall under the general category of renal adenomas, and are considered one of the commonest of renal epithelial neoplasms.

 Renal papillary necrosis refers to ischemic necrosis of the renal papillae.
 Necrosis also occurs in the medullary pyramids.

 Patients can present with both acute episodes or chronic renal papillary necrosis.
 Calyceal or ureteral obstruction by sloughed papillae manifest with f...